chatcompAnIon/chatcompAnIon/README.md

    ```

 ## Ethics and Safety
-* The team did not conduct any new labeling of our dataset as to avoid imputing our own biases as to what constitutes child grooming.
+* The team did not conduct any new labeling of our dataset to avoid imputing our biases regarding what constitutes child grooming.
 All of our positive class grooming instances stem from grooming chat logs used as evidence in successful court convictions of sexual predators.
 * This model is intended to be a tool for parents to help detect and mitigate digital child grooming.
-We acknowledge there is a real impact of misclassification such as false positives potentially leading to damaged parent and child relationships in addition to unintended potential consequences for the falses accused.
+We acknowledge the real impact of misclassification, such as false positives potentially damaging parent-child relationships and unintended potential consequences for the false accused.

 ## Intended Usage
-* The model's intended use case is to predict child grooming in chat rooms.
-It is intended to be used as a supportive tool for parents and not to be considered a source of truth.
+* The model's intended use case is to predict child grooming in chat room conversations.
+It is intended to be a supportive tool for parents and is not to be considered a source of truth.
-* However, we do believe there may be multiple other use cases, especially within the Trust & Safety space companies may explore.
-For instance, companies with chat environments may benefit from using such a model along with any sentiment analysis to monitor their chat rooms.
+* However, there may be multiple other use cases, especially within the Trust & Safety space companies may explore.
+For instance, companies with chat environments may benefit from using such a model along with sentiment analysis to monitor their chat rooms.
+Additionally, we believe this model will lend itself well to niche detection use cases such as elderly scam prevention and cyberbullying.
-* We also believe this model sets the foundation for encoding child grooming and linguistic analysis into AI models.
-Further research into feature extraction from text specifically as it relates to child grooming will help push this domain forward.
+* This model paves the way for incorporating child grooming detection and linguistic analysis into AI models.
+However, to truly propel this field forward, we recognize the necessity for continued research, particularly in the area of feature extraction from text as it pertains to child grooming.

 ## Limitations
-* **compAnIonv1** is primarily trained in the English language, it will not generalize well to other languages without additional training.
+* **compAnIonv1** is primarily trained on English text; it will only generalize well to other languages with additional training.
-* Our model was trained to predict on a token window size of 400.
-Chats and conversations may vary in length and as such the model's reliability might become constrained when running on extensive long conversations.
+* Our model was trained to predict based on a token window size of 400.
+Conversations may vary in length, so the model's reliability might become constrained when running on extensively long conversations.
 * Language is ever-changing, especially among children.
 The model may perform poorly if there are shifts in grooming stages and their representation in linguistic syntax.

 <!-- CONTACT -->